10maurycy10/textwindow/README.md

 # textwindow

-## warning, this is super unstable.
+## warning, this is unstable.

+- forking is recomended

 A program to draw a text window in sdl2,